Day 4 - Thursday 17 June 2021

 Climate change-related court cases have been growing in number and importance over recent years.
 According to one report, the year to May 2020 saw 374 climate cases filed across six continents.
 But just what difference do and could these cases make?

-In this plenary session, we will have the privilege of an introduction from Senior President of Tribunals Sir Keith Lindblom and then hear from experienced international and UK climate litigators; as well as renowned academics and commentators about the role and need for climate specific litigation – as well as the trajectory of the recent trends in such litigation.
+In this plenary session, we will have the privilege of hearing from experienced international and UK climate litigators; as well as renowned academics and commentators about the role and need for climate specific litigation – as well as the trajectory of the recent trends in such litigation.

 - Dr Kim Bouwer, Lecturer in Law, University of Exeter